arangodb/docs/3.5/aql/execution-and-performance-query-cache.md

 * `--query.cache-entries`: maximum number of results in query result cache per database
 * `--query.cache-entries-max-size`: maximum cumulated size of results in query result cache per database
-* `--query.cache-entry-max-size`: maximum size of an invidiual result entry in query result cache
+* `--query.cache-entry-max-size`: maximum size of an individual result entry in query result cache
 * `--query.cache-include-system-collections`: whether or not to include system collection queries in the query result cache

 These parameters can be used to put an upper bound on the number and size of query